 Global Sourcing 2020: Top 5 Retail Expectations

-As we start the year we are many of the same trends which will impact global sourcing, including volatile trade relationships, geopolitical tension, a slowdown in consumer purchasing due to recession fears and ongoing evolution in the way manufacturers and retailers do business.
+As we start the year we are many of the same trends which will impact supply chain management software, including volatile trade relationships, geopolitical tension, a slowdown in consumer purchasing due to recession fears and ongoing evolution in the way manufacturers and retailers do business.
 We have summarized some of these key trends below.